Follow these steps to get started with eSpark in your classroom.

 Step 1: Set up your teacher dashboard and add your students.

 Log in to your teacher dashboard to get started!
-Choose Clever if you will be rostering your students with Clever, choose Google if you will be rostering your students will Google.
+Choose Clever if you will be rostering your students with Clever, choose Google if you will be rostering your students with Google.
 If you will be manually rostering select “use your school email to create an account.”

 Select your school & grade level(s).

-Create your first Small Group Skill for your class, then roster your students via Google, Clever, or manually - your choice!
+Roster your students via Google, Clever, or manually - your choice!

 Step 2: Determine what eSpark will look like in your classroom.